 The revenue projections for the District also include an average of about \$60,000/year from land subdivision and development impact fees.
 These revenues will only be available if the anticipated development activities actually occur in the District.
-Projected grant revenues total about \$5.8 million.
+Projected potential grant revenues total about \$5.8 million over the ten year period.
 It is not possible to guarantee that the pending grant applications will be successful.
 While PRPD staff is careful to match proposed projects with grant funding objectives, success will generally depend on the number of proposals received and how competitive PRPD's projects are when compared with those proposed by other applicants.

-Table 21 - PRPD 10-Year Revenue Projection
+Table 21 - PRPD 5-Year Revenue Projection